 Wonderpark Studios was founded by Chris Krasnow and Eva Lawitts.
 The pair met as teenagers in 2006 while both attending LaGuardia Arts High School.
 They discovered they had a shared love of bands like Don Cabellero, Mastodon and The Mars Volta, and soon started playing together and writing songs.
-Chris then joined Eva’s band, Sister Helen, and they spent the remainder of high school and college playing shows all over New York City and the east coast.

 More About Chris